whoekage/errorhub/README.md

 ErrorHub is built on the following principles:

-- **Separation of concerns** - each package has a clear role in the system
+- **Separation of concerns** - service layer contains business logic and data access
-- **API-first approach** - all interactions happen through the API
+- **API-first** - all interactions happen through API
 - **Multi-level caching** - for optimal performance
 - **Extensibility** - possibility to add new error types and integrations